stheiss25/Group-Project-424/README.md

     7. As a student, I want to read helpful tips and definitions of unfamiliar terms so that I can increase my understanding of bonds.

+    8. As a student, I want the application to have a well-designed user interface to make my experience as stress-free as possible.

 ### Breaking Down User Stories:
 Sprint 1: <https://docs.google.com/document/d/1zpM0-rGJCFcx12HlnaGQqWUM8hSjBiEHii0vRbWfhK8/edit?usp=sharing>